atomikui/atomikui-core/src/components/toaster/WithToastProvider.md

-The `withToastProvider` is a HOC that can be used to wrap a component, giving it access to the `useToast` hook.
+The `withToastProvider` is a HOC (Higher Order Component) that can be used to wrap a component, giving it access to the `useToast` hook.

 ### Use Case